Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 2.Exercise7b: Calculate n-th Fibonacci number iteratively expanding an array on each iteration.

-3.Exercise7c:Script testing execution time of function using predefined size of arrays (a)

-% and expanding array on each iteration (b).
+3.Exercise7c:Script testing execution time of function using predefined size of arrays (a) and expanding array on each iteration (b).

 4.TryIt1: Estimate complexity of a function based on its code.

-% Estimated complexity: O(n^2).

-% and use Octave Profiling facilities to validate:
+Estimated complexity: $O(n^2)$; and use Octave Profiling facilities to validate: `profile on; ChapterTryIt1(1000); profexport('Chapter7TryIt1', 'Function Profiling')`;

-% profile on;

-% ChapterTryIt1(1000);

-% profexport('Chapter7TryIt1', 'Function Profiling');

 5.TryIt2: calculate n-th Fibonacci using iterative implementation (with memoization?).